wp-plugins/nelio-ab-testing/readme.txt

 = 4.1.0 (May 5, 2015) =
 * **New Feature** Support for Custom Post Types.
-Use it with WooCommerce (Experimental) and many other plugins that define their own types: videos, articles, products, and so on!
+Use it with any plugin that defines its own types: videos, articles, products, and so on!
 * **Improvement** Improved support for iframes.
 Nelio A/B Testing will no longer load alternative content (or track conversions) for nested, duplicated iframes.